 The type of cast on you need will depend on whether you’re knitting your socks from the top down or the toe up.
 I’ve collected some interesting methods and handy resources for you about both types of cast ons.
 These are just the tip of the iceberg, though.
-If you want to explore further afield, YouTube is full of clever knitters willing to share their sock cast on knowledge.
-If you want to save some time and learn a bunch of methods in one fell swoop, this Craftsy class: 40 Ways to Cast On and Bind Off (currently at a bargain HALF price) is a great way to get a PhD in casting on (and binding off), and it will set you up, not just for socks but for a whole range of future projects!
+If you want to explore further afield, YouTube is full of clever knitters more than willing to share their sock cast on knowledge.
+I’ve learned so much watching and rewatching technique videos from smart, generous YouTubers!

 Top down socks are the most common construction.
 The main concern is to choose a very stretchy cast on, so that your foot can slide easily and comfortably into your sock, and the cuff won’t pinch or cut off the circulation to your foot!
 There are a lot of stretchy cast ons out there, but these are two that come highly recommended

 This isn’t the stretchiest cast on out there, but it is my go to cast on for most projects – its probably not the best one but it does the trick and sometimes you just need to get started with the skills already in the bag!
 This is a great little video tutorial to help you learn the Knitted cast on, by the always fabulous Very Pink.
 A common alternative that lots of people already have down, is the long tail cast on, another good option.